stnolting/neoTRNG/README.md

 :warning: Note that the neoTRNG cannot be rtl-simulated due to it's combinatorial loops.

+:warning: Keeping the neoTRNG _permanently enabled_ will increase dynamic power consumption and might also cause local heating of the FPGA chip.
+Of course this highly depends on the actual configuration of the TRNG.

 ### Interface

 The neoTRNG uses a single clock domain driven by `clk_i`.
 This clock is also used to sample the entropy sources.